-Crockpot Brunswick stew is a hearty meal with shredded beef, tomatoes and vegetables.
-Easy leftover beef recipe or use fresh if you have it.
+Crockpot Brunswick stew with potatoes is a hearty meal with shredded beef, tomatoes and lots of vegetables too.
+Easy leftover beef recipe or use fresh pork if you have it.

 Looking for a super hearty meal?
 This Crockpot Brunswick stew is the bomb.
 Great pork, shredded beef recipe, or use ground beef for a cheaper meal.
 Potatoes, lima beans and corn add some texture and voila dinner is served.
 One of many easy Crockpot recipes we love on our site. (affiliate links present)